 Our Beliefs and Outcomes

-We approach the design of our pre-kindergarten and kindergarten programs with balance and intentionality as guiding principles.
+We approach the design of our Kindergarten and Grade 1 programs with balance and intentionality as guiding principles.
 We offer a balance between structured academic time and purposeful play; a balance between academics and social-emotional learning; a balance of both active and quiet time; and a balance of both indoor and outdoor learning.
 We are intentional in our annual and daily planning; every moment of every school day is thoughtfully planned to facilitate children’s learning and enjoyment.
-We take every opportunity to meet each child at his or her developmental level, including through the use of small, mixed-age groupings, when appropriate.
+We take every opportunity to meet each child at his or her developmental level.

-Kindergarten Outcomes.
-Kindergarten is a fundamental year in the lives of children, and we take our responsibility for educating our 5-year old learners seriously.
-We strive to ensure each child, above all else, enhances their love of learning and reading during the year.
+Kindergarten and Grade 1 Outcomes.
+Kindergarten and Grade 1 are fundamental years in the lives of children, and we take our responsibility for educating our 5- and 6-year old learners seriously.
+We strive to ensure each child, above all else, enhances their love of learning and reading during these two years.
 Our students will build an outstanding core academic foundation in literacy, writing and mathematics, as well as understand how the world works (a “systems mindset”) through hands-on science and social studies theme-based projects.
 They will have frequent opportunities to engage in play as well as physical activity.
 They will discover new interests and develop one or more unique skills.
 As importantly, we help create an environment where students make friendships and improve their ability to get along with and work with others; enjoy a heightened self-esteem; get first-hand exposure to, and an understanding of, the local community and world cultures; and begin to develop an ethos of service.

 Morning Meeting.
 Our morning meeting is an active learning time.
 It is time for rhyming and singing, word and math games, and classmate sharing.
 It is a time for building a positive and respectful classroom community, as well as celebrating the amazing attributes each child contributes to the classroom.
 It is a time to establish rituals and routines that are fun and help foster an organized learning environment.
 Most importantly, it is a time for our teachers to ask thoughtful, evolving questions which help students construct ideas rather than simply receive information.

 Literacy and Writing.
 The process of learning to read is highly complex.
-Research shows that it is important for 4- and 5-year olds to develop the foundations of reading.
+Research shows that it is important for 5- and 6-year olds to develop and progressively strengthen the foundations of reading.
 It is important for them to hear a rich vocabulary, engage in conversations with peers and adults, and to be read to frequently.

 At Croft, we approach literacy with a balanced approach.
 Our students learn both to understand the meaning of what they read as well as how to decode words and sentences.
 In addition to ensuring our classroom is awash in language and literacy materials and activities, incorporated organically though the whole day, literacy and writing are taught in teacher-led small groups.
 These small groups take the form of phonics lessons and a reading and writing workshop model.
 We utilize a dynamic grouping strategy to enable students to accelerate literacy and writing growth at just the right pace for each child, ensuring the pace at which each student moves through the curriculum is developmentally appropriate.